DJSng-Toolkit/Toolbox/README.md

-# Toolkit
+# Toolkit: Tools for the Modder's Toolbox
+### A gaming resource created by DJSng about Lists™ and documentation

 > [!NOTE]
-> Toolkit is in early development, it may be lacking or need corrections.
+> Toolkit is in early development by a one man team.
+It may lack information or need corrections.
-> Toolkit is not affiliated, nor endorsed by TUL in any way.

-A project about Lists™ and resources, inspired by [TheUsefulLists](https://github.com/TheUsefulLists/UsefulMods).

-Toolkit is a project by DJSng inspired by [Alkyaly's Performance Mods list for Minecraft](https://web.archive.org/web/20211201121958/https://gist.github.com/alkyaly/02830c560d15256855bc529e1e232e88) and it's continuation TUL, containing personal notes and modding resources mainly based on my own experiences.
-It is mainly tailored to beginners, but is also meant to be used for general resources for all.
-Toolkit is stacked with notes based on situations that have happened to me before, in hopes of documenting situations that other users might also be in, as well as being a more curated version of many lists out there.

-By default, everything's organized in categories and also comes with emoji labels for mods that have earned their status for being miracle medicine.
-I've also included some new, early, experimental and what I think is some more obscure stuff that users might also benefit from.
-The project is mainly based my previous attempts to make a modpack that optimizes Minecraft that I attempted to publish to Curseforge called "Adventurer's Toolkit", which later became the basis for the private no-site modpack DJSng's Toolkit, where the name of the project comes from.
+Inspired by [Alkyaly's Performance Mods list for Minecraft](https://web.archive.org/web/20211201121958/https://gist.github.com/alkyaly/02830c560d15256855bc529e1e232e88) and it's official continuation [TheUsefulLists](https://github.com/TheUsefulLists/UsefulMods) (but not affiliated or endorsed by either), Toolkit is a collection of modding resources for a couple of funny video games.
+While TUL has it's own objectives and purpose, Toolkit is intended to be a personal take on Minecraft mod lists, meant to provide more obscure resources and more personalized documentation.
+It is based on my own instances to ensure the information is practical, and I have included notes where possible.
+Please keep in mind that I am a one person team, so all information may be outdated or lacking at times.
+I'm trying my hardest to stay up to date.

+The name "Toolkit" comes from the private modpack "DJSng's Toolkit" by the same author.

 ## Disclaimer
 <!-- TUL did this, maybe it's best i do this too.
 Idk if Kevsky is cool with me pretty much copying his homework though -->